 Kaie Kellough is a novelist, poet, and sound performer.
 His work emerges at a crossroads of social engagement and formal experiment.
-Hailing from western Canada, he lives in Montréal and maintains a strong relationship with the Caribbean, with roots in Guyana, South America.
+From western Canada, he lives in Montréal and maintains a strong relationship with the Caribbean, with roots in Guyana, South America.

-His books include: Magnetic Equator (poetry, McClelland and Stewart, 2019), and Dominos at the Crossroads (short fiction, Véhicule, Fall 2019).
+His books include Magnetic Equator (poetry, McClelland and Stewart, 2019), and Dominoes at the Crossroads (short fiction, Véhicule, 2020).
 His novel Accordéon was shortlisted for the Amazon/Walrus Foundation Fist Novel Award.
 Kaie’s work has been recognized by the Manitoba Book Awards, the League of Canadian Poets, and Carte Blanche Magazine.

-Kaie’s vocal performance, recorded audio, and electronic narrative explore migration and the instability it produces.
+Kaie’s vocal performance, recorded audio, and electronic narrative explore migration and the suspension of arrival.
 Since 2011 he has created mixed media compositions with saxophonist and synthesist Jason Sharp.

-Kaie’s work has traveled internationally, notably to festivals in the UK, Australia, and Southern Europe.
+Kaie’s work has traveled internationally, notably to festivals in the UK, Australia, and continental Europe.
 He continues to craft new passages.

 Photo by Melissa-Anne Cobbler, at the MCA Detroit, 2018.